 Why are your concerts free admission?

-BCMS wants everyone to be able to share the joy and wonder of live chamber music, and strives to make our fundamental human need for art and human connection—and the art of human connection—accessible to every member of our community.
+BCMS wants everyone to be able to share the joy, wonder, and beauty of live chamber music, and strives to make our fundamental human need for art and human connection—and the art of human connection—accessible to every member of our community.
 Concerts are made possible by the generosity of people like you.
 Learn more here.